How to Prepare for First Placement: Tips for Foster Parents

 It can sometimes feel hectic, but learning to go with the flow is vital.
 Take a deep breath and remember: you've got this.

 Finally, could you find out if there are any last-minute preparations you need to make before the big day?
-You may need to childproof your house, buy a few items for their bedroom, etc. Most importantly, ensure you're ready to welcome the new children into your home.
+You may need to childproof your house and purchase a few items for their bedroom, among other things.
+Most importantly, ensure you're ready to welcome the new children into your home.

 Preparing for Your First Placement